JackWilb/chart-junk/_posts/2021-07-21-wiki-edits-readme.md

 # README

-Part of our work to maintain the word chartunk was to update the wikipedia page.
+Part of our work to maintain the word chartjunk was to update the wikipedia page.

 Specifically we added information about the term's etymology and its role in research.